khan2876/Inheritance/README.md

 # Submit
-All the vehicle classes, parents classes, and demo.
+All the vehicle classes, parents class(es), and demo.